perfectionist/iOS-on-Rails/Xcode and Obj-C Tips.md

 [Tower](http://www.git-tower.com/) is also very good and more polished but it is more expensive.

-[SourceTree](http://www.sourcetreeapp.com/) is now **FREE** for a  limited time.
+[SourceTree](http://www.sourcetreeapp.com/) for Mac is now **FREE** for a  limited time.
 Atlassian has purchased the application.
 It is also available from the App Store and it works for both Git and Hg!
+This is my go-to git client now.
+App is solid and free makes it better :-).

 ## Mou for markdown editing.
 ![Mou icon](http://mouapp.com/Mou_128.png)